The Story of Intensive Interaction

 Where is, and what is Intensive Interaction now?

-So, what sort of thing is Intensive Interaction now?
-Well, to recap, Intensive Interaction is now considered to have a number of uses, namely, socially inclusive, educational and therapeutic.
-The form that Intensive Interaction takes does not necessarily differ between these three, but the aims of the practitioner probably do.
 Perhaps for direct care or support staff, including parents, Intensive Interaction may be a primary tool for developing sociability and mutual responsiveness; for teachers, educationalists and speech and language therapists, it is perhaps primarily a tool for developing a learner or person’s fundamental communication skills.
 Perhaps a clinical psychologist is more likely to see it as a therapeutic tool used to alleviate a person’s emotional distress and thus promote their emotional well-being.
 Of course, this is a simplification, as people who fulfil all of these roles might also use Intensive Interaction to fulfil a number of aims simultaneously.

-Interestingly, it should also be realised that the benefits of Intensive Interaction can go both directions, with the more skilled communication partner, be they family members, carers or support staff, also benefiting from the improved communication and social interactivity with the person they care for or work with.
-However, as one of the originators of the approach, Dr Dave Hewett OBE once said, and as this book now also attests, the development and dissemination of Intensive Interaction ‘is still a work in progress’.
+Interestingly, it should also be realised that the benefits of Intensive Interaction can go both ways, with the communication partner, be they family members, carers or support staff, also benefiting from improved communication and social interactivity with the person they care for or work with.

 References: